 Kitayama, Fujinomiya, Shizuoka 418-0112, Japan

 Visiting Japan sometime between July 1st and September 14th?
 Looking to stretch your legs?
-Take a casual day hike up Japan’s highest peak: Mt.
+If you’re looking to tackle an easy hike, take a casual day trip up to the peak of Mt.
 Fuji.
 Okay, we’re joking about the casual part.
 While this climb is totally doable for hikers of all capabilities, it’s 8 hours long and can be strenuous, even for those in tip top shape.
 Make sure that you take all necessary precautions, do your research and stay safe.
 And, most importantly, enjoy the (actually) breath-taking view from the top.

 Sing your heart out in one of Japan’s best karaoke bars